mosaicml/llm-foundry/README.md

 ## ResNet-50 + ImageNet
 <img src="https://assets-global.website-files.com/61fd4eb76a8d78bc0676b47d/62a12d1e4eb9b83915be37a6_r50_overall_pareto.png" alt="drawing" width="500"/>

-*Figure 1: Comparison of MosaicML recipes against other results, all measured on 8x A100s on MosaicML Cloud.*
+*Figure 1: Comparison of MosaicML recipes against other results, all measured on 8x A100s on the MosaicML platform.*

 Train the [MosaicML ResNet](https://www.mosaicml.com/blog/mosaic-resnet), which is currently the [fastest ResNet50 implementation there is](https://www.mosaicml.com/blog/mlperf-2022) and yields a :sparkles: 7x :sparkles: faster time-to-train than a strong baseline.